kubernetes-sigs/lws/keps/898-group-identity/README.md

     GroupIdentityOrdinal GroupIdentityType = "Ordinal"
     GroupIdentityHash    GroupIdentityType = "Hash"
 )

+type GroupReplacementPolicyType string

+const (
+    GroupReplacementImmediate       GroupReplacementPolicyType = "Immediate"
+    GroupReplacementPostTermination GroupReplacementPolicyType = "PostTermination" )
 ```

-The webhook defaults an empty value to `Ordinal` and rejects updates to it.
+The webhook defaults an empty `groupIdentity` to `Ordinal` and rejects updates to it.
+It defaults an empty `groupReplacementPolicy` to `PostTermination` and rejects `Immediate` with `groupIdentity: Ordinal`, where the StatefulSet always waits for the previous leader pod to be gone.
+The field is mutable and is not part of the revision, so changing it does not roll the groups.

 ### Leader Deployment